Call (602) 833-1110 for Experienced Representation!

 - Accident Frequency: In 2021, motorcycles were involved in nearly 3% of all motor vehicle accidents in Arizona, with a high rate of injuries (nearly 80%) and fatalities (over 6%).

-- Types of Accidents: The most common causes of motorcycle accidents in Phoenix include rear-end collisions, vehicles failing to yield right-of-way, and left-turn accidents where drivers don’t see the motorcycle.
+- Types of Accidents: The most common causes of motorcycle accidents in Phoenix include rear-end collisions, vehicles failing to yield the right of way, and left-turn accidents where drivers don’t see the motorcycle.

 The Role of Helmet Laws in Motorcycle Accident Cases